 The council is responsible for enforcing HMO standards, so if you are a tenant living in a HMO and feel there are any unreasonable hazards which your private landlord is not dealing with, please report it.

 You can contact Gloucester City Council on 01452 396396 or email email@example.com

-Your landlord must have a licence for all HMO properties which have three or more storeys and are occupied by five or more people forming two or more households.
+Your landlord must have a licence for all HMO properties which are occupied by five or more people forming two or more households.

 We have produced a HMO licence guide for tenants so that you are aware of the standards and conditions landlords must meet with regards to HMO properties.

 The council must maintain a public register of all the premises licensed as a house in multiple occupation.
 A basic copy of the register is available to download below.

 If you have any enquiries about a property which has been licensed or which you feel should be licensed and is not, please contact us.

 If you rent rooms in a multiple occupancy home the property must meet the required standards for tenants, with regards to health, safety and welfare.